MarcoN96/GodotCollisionBug/README.md

 Actual behaviour: all 4 Area2D's OnBodyEntered() function is triggered, then the other 3 Area2D's OnBodyExited() function is triggered.

 Pressing spacebar calls a reload function which frees the test scene and the test object and instantiates new ones.
 The wrong behaviour occurs again.

+Reproduceable in Godot Engine v4.2.1.stable.mono.official [b09f793f5]

+Feel free to clone the repo and play around with the code.